RazviAlex/Nessus_To_Excel/README.md

 `data_end_report2 = %Jun 21%2020`

 4. Set severity between which leveles want to dump the data from report.
-It has to be configured between the technical and executive report  Nessus severity category: Informative = 0, Low = 1, Medium = 2, High = 3, Critical = 4.
+It has to be configured for the technical and executive report.
+Nessus severity category: Informative = 0, Low = 1, Medium = 2, High = 3, Critical = 4.

 `techincal_severity_min = 1`